≤ (Less Than or Equal To)

 - Accidentally connecting the inputs in the wrong order.
 Remember, the node checks if

-a is less than or equal to b, not the other way around.
+ais less than or equal tob, not the other way around. - Forgetting to handle both the

-true and false cases in your spell logic.
+trueandfalsecases in your spell logic.
 Make sure you consider what should happen in each case.